validatedpatterns/docs/content/patterns/rag-llm-gitops/getting-started.md

 ### 3: Generate the proposal document

 - It will use the default provider and model configured as part of the application deployment.
 The default provider is a Hugging Face model server running in the OpenShift.
-The model server is deployed with this valdiated pattern and requires a node with GPU.
+The model server is deployed with this validated pattern and requires a node with GPU.
 - Enter any company name
 - Enter the product as `RedHat OpenShift`
 - Click the `Generate` button, a project proposal should be generated.
 The project proposal also contains the reference of the RAG content.
 The project proposal document can be Downloaded in the form of a PDF document.